numfocus/gsoc/organization/questionnaire.md

 -   What is your plan for dealing with disappearing students?

-    We will to try to pick students who will not disappear by require all students to have submitted at least one patch that passes review and is pushed into the code base in order to be considered.
+    We will to try to pick students who will not disappear by requiring all students to have submitted at least one patch that passes review and is pushed into the code base in order to be considered.